boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

 ##  5QI-unaware Mode

-   As discussed in Section 4.1, in the 5QI-unware model, the TN domain doesn't take into account 5G QoS during execution of per-hop behavior.
+   As discussed in {{sec-5QI-unaware}}, in the 5QI-unware model, the TN domain doesn't take into account 5G QoS during execution of per-hop behavior.
 The entire slice is mapped to single TN QoS Class, therefore the entire slice is subject to the same per-hop behavior.